CAEBL 2026 - CATLR's Conference for Advancing Evidence-Based Learning

 Overview

-CATLR’s annual Conference for Advancing Evidence-Based Learning (CAEBL) brings together educators from across Northeastern’s global network to showcase and inspire research and evidence-based practice in teaching and learning.
-Join us virtually on Wednesday, April 30th, 2025 to celebrate the 10th Anniversary CAEBL Conference!
-This year’s themes will be based on three of Northeastern’s pillar priorities:
+CATLR’s annual Conference for Advancing Evidence-Based Learning (CAEBL) brings together educators from across Northeastern’s global network to showcase and inspire teaching and learning-related scholarship and evidence-based practices.

 - Designing educational experiences based on findings from research on learning, student development, and other related fields,